LFSCamargo/notes-app-react-native/README.md

 # Offline Note-Taking App

-A simple week made on a holiday in a couple of hours using NativeWind, React Native, and XState, the app consists of persisting data into the Phone Storage and inside XState Machines.
+A simple app made on a holiday in a couple of hours using NativeWind, React Native, and XState, the app consists of persisting data into the Phone Storage and inside XState Machines.

 # ScreenShots